aheltonsjma/digital-strategy/09_WorkPlan_2021.md

 * Completion of 100% of permanent collection digitized and available online.
   - Personnel:
   - Funding:
-* All new projects meet accessibility requirements and are standards-compliant.
+* All new digital projects meet accessibility requirements and are web standards-compliant.
   - Personnel:
   - Funding: N/A
 * Transition from Embark to a web based collections management platform, For example: TMS Collections (Gallery Systems).